tobydawson1/CV/README.md

 #### Rubix Cube

-When I was 15 I memorised the 8 algorithms needed in order to solve the cube in under a minute and a half.
-At 26 this skill has changed from a memory game to a muscle memory skill, its facinating picking it up now and just working my way through it with no actual thought on what I am doing especially after sometimes 3 years of not touching one.
+When I was 15 I memorised the eight algorithms needed in order to solve the cube.
+At 26 this skill has changed from a memory game to a muscle memory skill, its facinating picking it up now and just working my way through it with no actual thought on what I am doing especially after sometimes three years of not touching one.

 ## Education